fermat618/pida/docs/source/user/installation.rst

 Installation from Source
 ------------------------

-**Installation is the recommended method of running PIDA.
-Running from source should be reserved for people who know what they are doing.**
+**Installation is the recommended method of running PIDA for users.
+Running from source should be reserved for people intending to develop pida itself or a plugion.**

 To install PIDA, the following command should be run as root (or using sudo) if you are installing to a global location.
 This command is run from the PIDA directory either created from the Mercurial checkout, or the stable tarball::